Shawn-Nichol/BlueTeam/Jr Analyst/ReadMe.md

-This section will contain my notes for the Blue Team Jr Analst course.
+This section will contain my notes for the Blue Team Jr Analyst course.